Need help planning your degree? Check out these 10 tips from your Arts advisors

 How to change your program

-“At some point, you may decide to pursue a different degree program.
+“At some point, you may decide to switch to a different degree program.
 That’s totally okay!
 Internal transfer to another UBC degree program can be done through the Change of Degree Program process.
-There are requirements and procedures for most undergraduate degree programs, and some programs, like the Bachelor of Fine Arts or Bachelor of Commerce, have specific admission requirements, so check the websites of each faculty and department for more information and plan ahead!”
+Most undergraduate degree programs have specific requirements and steps to follow.
+Some, like the Bachelor of Fine Arts or Bachelor of Commerce, have additional admission requirements, so check the websites of each faculty and department for more information and plan ahead!”

 Advising resources for you

-When it comes to questions about your specialized area of study (honours, major, and minor programs), Department Advisors are your guides.
-They can help with your inquiries related to the program specific requirements, courses, and internal functions such as waiting lists.”
+When it comes to questions about your specialized program of study (honours, major, and minors), Department Advisors are your guides.
+They can help you with program requirements, courses, and things like waiting lists or program-specific processes.”

-Being a student in the Faculty of Arts is exciting and we’re so glad you have chosen UBC.
+Being a student in the Faculty of Arts is exciting and we’re so glad you’ve chosen UBC.
 Enjoy your studies and remember: your Arts advisors are here to help you every step of the way.